UntitledModGroup/better-biome-blend-reblend/README.md

 If the creator makes a update using this update, the mod will be taken down and or archived.

 The main difference is that we use LGPL v3 because of Architectury API also having it.

+# Branch Information

+This branch is made for updating to 5.x of Sodium.
+On top of that, adding support for Embeddium for Forge.

+Once this is achieved, it will be updated to 1.21 once pulled into main, adding a third mod loader, NeoForge.